atanisoft/ESP32CommandStation/lib/OpenMRNLite/README.md

 2. GND to the GND pin on the transceiver.
 3. GPIO for RX to the RX pin on the transceiver.
 This can be any unused GPIO pin.
-Note, if you are using a 5V transceiver (ie: MCP2551) it is recommended to use a 1k resistor between the RX pin on the transceiver and the ESP32 GPIO pin to prevent damage to the ESP32.
+Note, if you are using a 5V transceiver (ie: MCP2551) it is recommended to use a 1k or higher resistor between the RX pin on the transceiver and the ESP32 GPIO pin to prevent damage to the ESP32.
 4. GPIO for TX to the TX pin on the transceiver.
 This pin must be usable as an output pin, GPIO 34-39 on the ESP32 are input only.